Skip to main content

 A woman sits with her dog on the floor of her living room, reviewing documents.

 Using that same example, let’s say that instead of just letting your money sit there and grow, you add $100 to your account each month.
-In 10 years, you’d have about $21,800.
+In 10 years, you’d have around $21,800.
 That’s the power of compounding and diligent saving at work.
 (Feel free to experiment with the numbers using a compound interest calculator.)

-Easily access your funds
+Easily access funds in your savings account

 Savings accounts provide account holders a convenient and accessible place to keep their money.
 Whether you’re managing your account from a computer, tablet, or mobile app, most financial institutions will allow you to move money into and out of your savings account with ease.
 Just make sure you know your bank’s withdrawal limits regarding your specific savings account.
 Exceeding those limits could lead to fees, which can eat into your savings.